The Best Dental Floss Types For You

 Waxed Dental Floss

-Coming out of the gate strong, this floss is the boss with effortless gliding between evenly spaced teeth.
-The wax also strengthens the floss and prevents it from fraying too easily.
+Coming out of the gate strong, waxed floss is the boss with effortless gliding between evenly spaced teeth.
+Many consider waxed floss the best dental floss for everyday use.
+The wax also strengthens the floss and prevents the floss from fraying too easily.

 Pros: Easy gliding between teeth.
 Strong and won’t easily break or fray.